 After an injury, the body normally clots the blood in order to prevent the loss of too much blood.
 Once the clot has done its job, the body can break it down and reabsorb it.
 However, some people, especially with certain conditions like diabetes or atrial fibrillation, are at a higher risk for developing blood clots that will not go away on their own.
 Many diseases and conditions can cause blood clots or hypercoagulation.

 Deep vein thrombosis often occurs when there are clots in the legs.
-While they may only cause pain, deep vein thrombosis can also be life-threatening if they break off and travel via the bloodstream to the lungs—where it could become a deadly pulmonary embolism.
-Because of this, it is essential that care professionals diagnose deep vein thrombosis before it can lead to a pulmonary embolism or other severe conditions.
+While they may only cause pain, this condition can also be life-threatening if they break off and travel via the bloodstream to the lungs—where it could become a deadly pulmonary embolism.
+Because of this, it is essential that care professionals diagnose this condition before it can lead to a pulmonary embolism or other severe conditions.
 Other complications caused by clots include strokes, heart attacks, and kidney issues, including kidney failure, among others.

 Types Of Anticoagulant Drug Medications